nDriaDev/react-tools/packages/react-tools/README.md

 	- [ ] useDragAndDrop (check for mobile usage)
 	- [ ] useInViewport (with area ratio of element: check if is equal to useIntersectionObserver)
 	- [ ] useLongPress
-	- [ ] useDeferredValue (polyfill - an idea can be use setTimeout inside useEffect)

 - __API DOM__
 	- [x] usePublishSubscribe